Tuna Fish Pie Recipe

 - After that transfer the mix into a heat resistant form and cover with sesame

-seeds a bit of chilli or paprika and grated cheese.
+seeds a bit of chili or paprika and grated cheese.
 Bake for 20 – 25 minutes.

 Serve with steamed potatoes.